gbsoares/utilities/README.md

 # Description

-A repo to store a collection of scripts and tools that I develop.
+Collection of personal scripts and tools.